AlexShRz/alette-os/apps/marketing/docs/getting-started/request-modes.md

 ```
 :::danger
 The `settings` property of the state returned from `getState()` is `null`
-before request execution.
+before first request execution.
 The `settings` property is updated each time
 the request finishes successfully or fails.
 :::